 What we're doing to improve accessibility

-We are already working on accessibility issues that were highlighted in an independent third party accessibility audit.
+We have addressed the accessibility issues that were highlighted in an independent third party accessibility audit.

 You can find the report and its recommendations at the end of this statement in a PDF version.